GiuseppeMaggio11/ThesisManagement-Group13/README.md

 #### getThesisProposals

-- Description: Asks the server for the list of all thesis proposals
+- Description: Asks the server for the list of all thesis proposals relating to the degree of the student
 - API server called: GET `/api/proposals`
 - Input: _None_
 - Output: A vector containing detailed information on all thesis proposals